Deribit derivatives exchange has 2 trading pages:

-The system would first liquidate future positions and after that liquidate any option positions, in such a way that the risk of the position will be reduced. (basically striving for a “delta neutral” position).
+The system would first liquidate future positions and after that liquidate any option positions, in such a way that the risk of the position will be reduced. (basically striving for a “delta neutral” position where possible).

 Deribit has an insurance fund that should cover all losses of bankrupt traders.
 Due to our advanced real time incremental liquidation system, it will be actually a challenge to go bankrupt even if a trader would wish to do so.
 On the insurance page we will publish in real time any occurring bankruptcies and the last state of the insurance fund.
 As long as there is BTC in the insurance funds, withdrawals of funds (including (unrealised) profits of not expired assets) are available for immediate withdrawal.
 If the insurance fund gets depleted, any then occurring bankruptcies will be socialised among the winning traders, though our goal is to never get to that point, and margin requirements will be made more strict as soon as bankruptcies appear.
 The Insurance fund will start with 100BTC.
 Deribit will never take out funds of the insurance fund for anything else than covering bankruptcies.
 Currently there are is a starting capital of 100BTC in the insurance fund and no bankruptcies have occurred so far.

 Deribit exchange servers are located in OVH datacenter in Strasbourg (France).
 Professional traders looking for lowest possible latency can rent a server in OVH datacenter in Strasbourg and have only 0.1ms latency to the matching engine of Deribit Exchange.